Rechov Sumsum: Rechov Sumsum (aka. Rechov Sumsum/Shara'a Simsim) (1998–2000)

-The production included 50 episodes and featured new characters aside from Kipi and Oofnik.
+The production included 70 episodes and featured new characters aside from Kipi and Oofnik.
 A new Israeli Muppet was named Dafi (a purple monster), and two Arab muppets named Hanin (an orange monster) and Kareem (a green rooster) were also introduced as a way to bring diversity into the cast.
-A new stage was built which included a garden, a promenade, a bookstore and an ice cream store.
+A new stage was built, which included a garden, a promenade, a bookstore and an ice cream store.
 Moishe Oofnik's old car was "stuck" in the center of the neighborhood.
 Due to the disintegration of the original muppet of Kipi Ben Kipod and due to rights issues, Kipi's muppet was re-designed with a more "muppet-like" design.
-The American co-producers requested that Kipi would be played by an actor with a more masculine voice, so Guy Friedman was chosen to voice Kipi.
+Kipi was also given a more masculine-sounding voice by Guy Friedman.

-The opening theme song was replaced with one composed by Shlomo Gronich and included a number of sentences in Arabic.
+The opening theme song was replaced with one composed by Shlomo Gronich and included some of the several sentences in Arabic.

-The program received mixed criticism.
-When the co-production dissolved in 2002, it was split and was renamed Sippuray Sumsum (Sesame Stories) and Palestine would later receive their own version of the show.
+The closing theme song reprise of the opening song was played instrumental, as Dafi and the human cast waving goodbye during the end credits.

+The co-production received significant attention at the time and became the subject of articles in academic journals mainly due to ongoing tensions between Israel and Palestine.
+It also resulted in the show's producer Daoud Kuttab publishing a non-fiction book Sesame Street, Palestine: The Ups and Downs of Producing a Children's Program which covered the events of the show's production.
+The clips had recycled from some of the Shalom Sesame episodes.

+The final promotional push for Rechov Sumsum/Shara'a Simsim was an appearance by Dafi, Hanneen, Karim, and Moishe at the Macy's Thanksgiving Day Parade on November 28, 2002, alongside various other characters from international versions of Sesame Street.

-Sippuray Sumsum (2003-2006)
+Sippuray Sumsum (2002–2006)

+In 2002, the decision was made to split the Israeli-Palestinian co-production and create a project entitled Sesame Stories which would act as the banner title for three separate programs serving the Middle East.
+Each program would share animated segments but have their own individual muppet characters.